-- k) Confirmation that the materials used for validation of processes are of the required quality and suppliers are qualified to the appropriate level. - 1.7 A quality risk management approach should be used for validation activities with risk assessments repeated, as required, in light of increased knowledge and understanding from any changes during the project phase or during commercial production.
+- e) Planning and scheduling. - f) Change control and deviation management for validation. - g) Handling of acceptance criteria - h) References to existing documents. - i) An assessment of the resources required. - j) The ongoing validation strategy, including revalidation and / requalification, where applicable. - k) Confirmation that the materials used for validation are of the required quality and suppliers are qualified to the appropriate level. . - 1.6 For large and complex projects, planning takes on added importance and it may be necessary to create a separate VMP. - 1.7 A quality risk management approach should be used for validation activities with risk assessments repeated, as required, in light of increased knowledge and understanding from any changes during the project phase or during commercial production.
 The way in which risk assessments are used to support validation activity should be clearly documented.